Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

-You may not realize it, but you probably already use activities to teach cognitive development skills.
-Using all the senses to explore people, toys, and activities will inspire curiosity and an interest in learning.
+You may not realize it, but you probably already use activities to teach your child cognitive development skills.
+Using all the senses to explore people, toys, and activities will inspire curiosity and interest in learning.

-I thought I would give some fresh ideas for you to try in your classroom.
-I have used these activities in my classroom almost on a daily basis, and the children never tire of them.
-I do switch them up a little each week, but usually, the children find new creative ways of using them.
+Here are some fresh ideas to try with kids in any setting.
+I have used these activities in my classroom almost daily, and the children never tire of them.
+Do switch them up a little each week, but usually, the children find new creative ways to use them.